1Kanishq/python/OOPS/notes.md

 Types:
 1) > Method Overloading:
-        >It is the method of usingthe same method on two operator or more than two types of operation.
+        >It is the method of using the same method in 2 or more than 2 different types of operation.
         >In Python Latest method overrides the previous method means it is not possible to perform method overloading in python.
         >However if we want to use the previous methods or waste methods than we have to store the address of the previous method inside the new variable and that new variable which acts as a new method, this process is known as ----> Monkey patching.